• Skip to primary navigation

 3. Tadka dal – One pot recipes are the best!
 That’s why you’ll love this Tadka dal (tempered dal) recipe – make it in an Instant Pot or a pressure cooker – and you’ll have your meal ready in no time.

 4. Dal makhani – You’ve got to try this creamy and delicious Punjabi lentil curry that graces the menus of Indian restaurants worldwide.
-Learn how to replicate the flavors of this traditionally slow-cooked curry quickly in an Instant Pot.
+Learn how to quickly replicate this traditionally slow-cooked curry’s flavors in an Instant Pot.

 5. Sambar – Make this tangy and mildly spicy lentil-vegetable stew from the southern part of India and serve it alongside idlis or dosas for a wholesome breakfast.